Voclosporin: Contraindications

 Patients who are breastfeeding or plan to breastfeed should not take this medication as it may cause fetal harm.
-Voclosporin is not recomnended in patients with a baseline eGFR less than or equal to 45 ml/min/1.73 m2 unless benefits exceeds risk.
+Voclosporin is not recommended in patients with a baseline eGFR less than or equal to 45 ml/min/1.73 m2 unless benefits exceeds risk.
 Dose should be reduced if the drug is used within this population as well as for patients who are hepatically impaired.
 Avoid the use of live attenuated vaccines when patients are on this medication.
 Avoid co-administration of voclosporin and other moderate to strong CYP3A4 inhibitors and if needed then reduce the dose of voclosporin.
 Dosages of PgP-substrate drugs should be reduced if co-administered with voclosporin.

 Adverse effects

 Voclosporin has a boxed warning for malignancies and serious infections.
 Patients taking Voclosporin along with other immunosuppressants have an increased risk for developing malignancies and serious infections that may lead to hospitalization or death.
 The most common adverse reactions of voclosporin were (>3%), glomerular filtration rate decreased, hypertension, diarrhea, headache, anemia, cough, urinary tract infection, abdominal pain(upper), dyspepsia, alopecia, renal impairment, abdominal pain, mouth ulceration, fatigue. tremor, acute kidney injury, and decreased appetite.

+Glomerular filtration rate decrease was the most frequently reported adverse reaction, reported in placebo (11.3 per 100 patient-years), LUPKYNIS 23.7 mg (37.1 per 100 patient-years), and voclosporin 39.5 mg BID (48.7 per 100 patient-years).
+With LUPKYNIS 23.7 mg BID, decreases in glomerular filtration rate occurred within the first 3 months in 71% of patients, with 78% of those resolved or improved following dose modification, and of those 64% resolved or improved within 1 month.
+Decreases in glomerular filtration rate resulted in permanent discontinuation of LUPKYNIS in 14% of patients and resolved in 40% within 3 months after treatment discontinuation.